 RESTRICTIONS: Employees must contact their supervisor by 9:00 A.M. each day they are out.
 Failure to contact the Supervisor may forfeit eligibility for sick leave.
-Advance notice of the need for sick time off, as in the case of a scheduled doctor appointment, must be given to the supervisor as soon as it is known: so they can schedule the workload.
+Advance notice of the need for sick time off, as in the case of a scheduled doctor appointment, must be given to the supervisor as soon as it is known.